IRQ33/IRQ33/README.md

 ### Hi there 👋
-Hello I'm 15 years old progranmer.
+Hello I'm 15 years old programmer.
 (Java is the best)